Crasader/Runners-Laravel/README.md

 # Runners

-Runners is driver managing app, specially designed for the [paleo](http://yeah.paleo.ch/) festival of Nyon.
+Runners is a driver managing app, specially designed for the [paleo](http://yeah.paleo.ch/) festival of Nyon.

 ## Version changelog **v2.0.0-alpha.0**